IAmMoltony/ds-craft/README.md

 **Note**: The development of this project is currently not very active because I have school.

+## Branch Note

+This branch was created so that alpha1.2 can be built on multiple platforms, not just Windows.
+The code is basically the same, all changes are only there to be compatible with the new build system.

 ## Dependencies

 - devkitPro for Nintendo DS (NDS) development ([how to install](https://devkitpro.org/wiki/Getting_Started))